kevinmaillet/the-film-awards/README.md

 To develop locally, clone repo, get an API key omdbapi.com and run npm start.

-The project makes use of Typescript and CI/CD using netlify and cypress end to end tests to ensure App core functionality.
+The project makes use of Typescript and CI/CD using netlify.
 Local storage is used to mock functionality in lieu of a back end server.
-To use the same set up, the netlify-cypress plugin will need to be installed on your netlify site.